yueliukth/CSAW-M/README.md

 # CSAW-M
 This repository contains code for [_CSAW-M: An Ordinal Classification Dataset for Benchmarking Mammographic Masking of Cancer_](https://openreview.net/forum?id=nlJ1rV6G_Iq).
 Source code for training models to estimate the mammographic masking level along with the checkpoints are made available here.
-The repo containing the annotation tool developed to annotate CSAW-M could be found here: https://github.com/MoeinSorkhei/CSAW-M_Annotation_Tool.
+The repo containing the annotation tool developed to annotate CSAW-M could be found [here](https://github.com/MoeinSorkhei/CSAW-M_Annotation_Tool).
 _---- This repo is under construction and is contunusously being updated! ----_

 Our work is licensed [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).